Login

 Who benefits from psychodynamic counselling and psychotherapy?

 Psychotherapy and counselling can help people understand, explore and manage distress in their lives.
-I work with people who are often struggling with personal, relationship and/or work issues which have resulted in stress, depression, anxiety or anger.
+I work with people who are often struggling with personal and/or work issues which have resulted in stress, depression, anxiety or anger.

 In addition to struggling with personal life and work some people use counselling and psychotherapy because they are also experiencing physical symptoms such as headaches or problems with eating or sleeping.